SFWLtd/crm-plus-plus/README.md

 ### CRM ++ ###

-* CRM++ is provides an easier way to integrate with Dynamics CRM.
+* CRM++ provides an easier way to integrate with Dynamics CRM.

 ### Overview ###
 Those who are familiar to using the CRM IOrganizationService interface will know that using this service with late-bound entities can be painful and difficult to test.
 Even using the XRM code-generation tool to generate early bound entity classes can be ugly when it comes to the naming conventions, querying and customising.
 CRM++ aims to solve these difficulties by allowing entities to be designed in code and providing strongly-typed methods for querying and customising.